jiriteach/speedtest-server-finder/README.md

 <img src="/screenshots/screenshot 2024-06-25 at 15.26.51.png" width="550">

-Designed for use with `Speedtest Tracker` - https://github.com/alexjustesen/speedtest-tracker or where you need to find the `server id` of a speedtest server.
+For use with `Speedtest Tracker` - https://github.com/alexjustesen/speedtest-tracker or where the need to find the `server id` of a speedtest server is required.

+Easier approach then using `speedtest-cli` to find recommended servers or the `server id` of a speedtest server.

 `Recommend Servers` - provides a `top 10` list of servers as recommended by Oooka based on your IP address and provider.